My K-1 Visa Is Pending: Can I Work in the U.S.?

 Applying for a Work Permit While on a K-1 Visa

-A K-1 visa allow you to enter the U.S. and remain for 90 days in order to get married and, if you wish, apply to adjust status.
-If you want to work during those 90 days, one option is to apply to USCIS right away for employment authorization, on Form I-765.
-You will need to pay a fee ($410 as of 2022).
+A K-1 visa allow you to enter the United States and remain for 90 days in order to get married and, if you wish, apply to adjust status.
+If you want to work during those 90 days, one option (in theory, anyway) is to apply to USCIS right away for employment authorization, on Form I-765.
+You will need to pay a filing fee.

-The catch, however, is that by the time you have submitted the form to USCIS and it has processed it and made a decision, the 90 days might have passed.
-As of 2022, USCIS's typical reported processing time for an I-765 varied widely, from five to eleven or more months.
-(Historically, USCIS routinely approved EADs in two or three months, but the agency has been extremely delayed of late.)
+The catch, however, is that by the time you have submitted the Form I-765 to USCIS and it has processed it and made a decision, the 90 days are likely to have passed.
+As of early 2026, USCIS's typical reported processing time for an I-765 in this "other" category varied widely, from 5 to 8 months.
+(Historically, USCIS routinely approved EADs in two or three months, but the agency has been extremely delayed of late, and the trend is only worsening.)

 No matter how long USCIS takes to approve an EAD, it will give the card an expiration date of the end of your 90-day permitted stay on your K-1 visa (the exact date of which is shown on your I-94 Arrival/Departure Record).

-Given these realities, it might make more sense to wait and use the option described next; that of simply getting married as soon as possible, and applying for a work permit along with your adjustment of status application.
+Given these practical realities, it might make more sense to wait and use the option described next; that of simply getting married to your U.S. citizen petitioner as soon as possible, and applying for a work permit along with your adjustment of status application.

-After Marriage: Applying for a Work Permit Along With Adjustment of Status
+After Marriage: Applying for a Work Permit Plus Adjustment of Status

-One of the forms you'll want to include in your adjustment of status packet is Form I-765, for a work permit.
-Good news: You don't have to pay an added fee for it if it's included in this packet.
-Once USCIS processes it, you'll receive an EAD with an expiration date that's likely to be a year long, to cover the period while you await your green card interview at a USCIS office.
+One of the forms you will want to include in your adjustment of status packet is Form I-765, for a work permit.
+You will have to pay an added fee for it, but it's discounted if it's included in the adjustment packet.
+After USCIS processes your application, you'll receive an EAD with an expiration date that's likely to be a year long, to cover the period while you await your green card interview at a USCIS office.

 Risks of Working in the U.S. Without Authorization